0x65-e/computingatucla/software.md

 The upper division courses cover most areas of computer science, including operating systems (CS 111), networking (CS 118), software engineering (CS 130), programming languages (CS 131), architecture (CS M151B), algorithms (CS 180), and theory of computing (CS 181).
 The major provides five free [electives](https://registrar.ucla.edu/academics/course-descriptions?search=COM+SCI), which cover a range of topics (though largely focused on machine learning).

 One benefit of being housed in the School of Engineering is that Computer Science majors have half the GEs of L&S students, and no foreign language requirement, leaving more room to take technical classes.
 As engineers, Computer science majors have a [Technical Breadth Area](https://www.seasoasa.ucla.edu/undergraduate-technical-breadth-area-tba/) that requires students to take courses outside their major department.
 This can include courses in other engineering departments, mathematics, or the most popular options, digital humanities or technology management.
-If you want to absolutely maximize your technical courses, it's possible to take cross-listed courses from the Electrical and Computer Engineering department like Machine Learning (CS/EC ENGR M146) and Data Science (CS/EC ENGR M148), or take computing courses offered solely by the ECE department.
+If you want to absolutely maximize your technical courses, it's possible to take cross-listed courses from the Electrical and Computer Engineering department like Machine Learning (CS/EC ENGR M146) and Data Science (CS/EC ENGR M148), or take computing courses offered solely by the ECE department, like Deep Learning (EC ENGR C147) and Numerical Computing (EC ENGR 133A and 133B).

 In addition, the [Sci-Tech Electives](https://www.seasoasa.ucla.edu/cs-scitech/) of the CS major (but not CS&E or CE) allow you to take courses from a number of departments across campus.
 While you can technically fulfill this requirement with additional CS electives, I don't recommend this path.
 At present, there aren't enough elective offerings to take eight computer science electives.
 You can take Electrical Engineering courses, but also courses in Statistics and Mathematics (which is especially good for graduate school preparation), as well as Economics and Management (for those interested in studying business as well).